Faculty and students working in lab

 • Cumulative GPA of 3.0

-• Received no grade in a science or math course below B- and no grade below a C+ in non-science prerequisites.
+• Received no grade in a prerequisite science or math course below B- and no grade below a C+ in non-science prerequisites.
 Only one math or science course can be retaken one time to achieve the required grade.

 • 100 hours of volunteer or paid experience under the direct supervision of an occupational therapist